mjperrone/dot_files/README.md

 source $DOT_FILES/setup/teardown.sh
 rm -rf $DOT_FILES
 ```
 And it's like I was never there!

 The structure of my dotfiles is roughly as follows:

 * .vimrc is my vim config file(includes plugins with vundle)
+* .bashrc and .zshrc have shell specific config for bash and zsh respectively
-* .bashrc sources all the other bash config files and handles things related to PATH variables, and some general bash config stuff
+* .shellrc sources all the other shell config files and handles things related to PATH variables, and some general shell config stuff
-  .bash_prompt sets the PS1 variable (bash prompt line)
+  .bash_prompt sets the PS1 variable (prompt line)
-* .bash_aliases has a bunch of my aliases
+* .shell_aliases has a bunch of my aliases
-* .bash_functions has a bunch of my functions
+* .shell_functions has a bunch of my functions
-* python_helpers/ has a few python scripts that are useful to pretend are bash commands
+* python_helpers/ has a few python scripts that are useful to pretend are shell commands
-* .bash_secrets is being ignored by git, because it has secret things like server locations/passwords/access keys for work and play, depending on the machine.
+* .shell_secrets is being ignored by git, because it has secret things like server ips and exploring/creating projects that I only care to run on one machine.
-* .git_functions are bash functions that relate to git specifically
+* .git_functions are shell functions that relate to git specifically
 * .inputrc is the readline init file
 * completion/ has the auto completion scripts for git, ssh, ...
 * setup/ contains the scripts to set up all the config files for a new machine, and to remove them.